 UoPeople accepts applications to the University five times a year and prospective students may apply for admission to any of the five terms.
-For admissions consideration, the online application and any required documentation must be received by the application deadlines.
+To be considered for admission, the online application and any required documentation must be received by the relevant application deadlines noted above.

 Every application is reviewed by the Office of Admissions to determine an applicant and/or student's overall readiness to study and ability to successfully complete a degree program.
 Admittance is at the University's sole discretion.
-Meeting minimum admissions requirements does not guarantee placement; decisions are made on an individual basis.
+Meeting minimum admissions requirements does not guarantee acceptance, and decisions are made on an individual basis.

 The Admissions Committee reviews applications at least once a term in order to ensure that all applications are processed equally, and that admissions compliance requirements are upheld.
 UoPeople will announce its decisions on a rolling basis, and all relevant applicants will be informed of their admission status by the final Notice of Admission Day.
-For more information regarding the Admissions dates please refer to the Admissions Calendar.
+For more information regarding the Admissions dates please refer to the Admissions Calendar published above.

-Students are invited to contact the Office of Admissions at admissions@uopeople.edu with any questions regarding the admissions process.
+Applicants and students are invited to contact the Office of Admissions at admissions@uopeople.edu with any questions regarding the admissions process.